joshjohanning/joshjohanning.github.io/_posts/2022-02-08-github-approveops.md

 7. Afterwards, we use the output parameter and `if:` logic to post the write comment on the workflow, either requesting proper approval or informing the user that the migration will now run since it has been approved
 8. I'm using additional `if:` logic and the `approveops` jobs' output to determine if the `migration` job should run or not
     - As an alternative, I could see one omitting this using a single job with additional `if:` logic on the rest of the migration steps, but this could be messy
-    - If using the same job and you didn't mind seeing failed runs in the UI because of lack of approvals, you could use the `exit 1` run command that's commented out above
+    - If using the same job and you didn't mind seeing failed runs in the UI because of lack of approvals, you could fail the workflow run by setting `fail-if-approval-not-found: true`

 ## Wrap-up